Take charge of your financial legacy

-None of us like to think about the fact that we’re going to die one day, despite the unavoidable fact that the grim reaper is coming for us all.
-Maybe that’s why many of us Kiwis put off the task of estate planning data indicates over half of us don’t have a will.
+The grim reaper is coming for us all, so it is a little surprising none of us like to think about dying one day.
+Maybe that’s why many of us Kiwis put off the task of estate planning; data indicates over half of us don’t have a will.

 Some of us assume we don’t need a will because we don’t have enough assets.
 Others just don’t consider it, and more of us still just think we’ll live to a ripe old age so can arrange our affairs sometime closer to our death.

 Well, life isn’t always that convenient.
-The grim truth is that over 33,000 New Zealanders die every year, that’s nearly enough to fill Eden Park.
+The grim truth is that enough New Zealanders die every year to fill our largest stadium, Eden Park.
 While our chances of dying increase as we age, there’s still plenty of young and middle-aged people that pass away each year.

 Even if we’re young and healthy, that isn’t the same as being immortal.
 Being young and healthy won’t protect us from dying in a car accident or a natural disaster, or from a sudden illness or injury.
 We can never be truly sure what tomorrow will bring.